sunnyStefi/common-hacks/README.md

 **#47 TxOrigin**

-1. UNEXPECTED ACTION: Exploitation of state variables through a callback function
+1. ACTORS: Victim user, Victim contract, Attacker user, Attacker contract
+2. WEAK SITUATION: the onlyOwner modifier is tx.origin
+3. UNEXPECTED ACTION: phishing.
+The user calls the attacker's function
+4. RESULT OF UNEXPECTED ACTION: the attacker's function checks the tx.origin (the user), ingnoring that the one who called the function (msg.sender) is the attacker
-2. BEST PRACTICE: Use msg.sender instead of tx.origin for authorization
+5. BEST PRACTICE: use msg.sender instead of tx.origin for authorization

 **#66 Randomness with blockhash and timestamp**